opoplawski/ansible-pfsense/examples/lookup/README.md

 On the Fargo pfSense, we are defining all networks used to access internet, the station, the servers and for the remote ipsec.

-We need to specify an IP address for the IPsec interface, as we need rules for OSPF, otherwise we could have set without an ip address.
+We need to specify an IP address for the IPsec interface, as we need rules for OSPF.
 We set the routed networks threw this interface to the Paris subnet

 The pfSense name must match the name used in playbook.